Oreire/kube-eks-dep/README.md

   - Kubernetes deployment using `kubectl`

-  - Optional teardown stage for ephemeral environments
+  - Teardown stage for ephemeral environments (Optional)